Western North Carolina: Topography

 The major rivers in the region include the French Broad River, Nolichucky River, Watauga River, Little Tennessee River, and Hiwassee River flowing into the Tennessee River valley; the New River flowing into the Ohio River valley; and the headwaters and upper valleys of the Catawba River, Yadkin River, Broad River, and Saluda River flowing through the foothills towards the Atlantic.
-The Eastern Continental Divide runs through the region, dividing Tennessee-bound streams from those flowing through the Carolinas.
+The Eastern Continental Divide runs through the region, dividing Tennessee-bound streams from those flowing through the Carolinas and into the Atlantic Ocean.

 Area

 Counties

 Western North Carolina is generally considered to consist of 23 counties.

 The counties commonly included in the region are as follows: